 Most Airsoft players are completely unaware of the different safety standards that safety glasses fall into.
 Many factors including the strength of the weapon firing, the distance or angle of the shot, the material of your glasses, all could lead to a catastrophic failure of your eye protection, leading to a worse-case scenario of permanent blindness.
 It is therefore important that Airsoft players educate themselves on the basic safety requirements for eye protection and which safety glasses for airsoft they should be looking for.

 What Safety Rating are my current eyewear?

 If you are reading this article and already have some eye protection for Airsoft, go and grab them and have a look at their safety rating.
-Safety Ratings should always be printed on the legs of the glasses, or sometimes on the lenses, see if you can find some letters and numbers.
+Airsoft safety glasses should always have the Safety Ratings printed on the legs of the glasses, or sometimes on the lenses, see if you can find some letters and numbers.

 You may see ANSI or Z87 which would indicate an American safety Rating or EN 166 with a letter after it which would indicate a European Safety Rating, you want an F or a B for any EN 166.

 If you dont see any marks – they could of rubbed off if you have used them frequently, however they might not be safety rated at all and be very unsafe to be used for airsoft.

 What Safety Rating do I need?

 For those unfamiliar with safety glasses, there are European standards (EN 166) and American standards (ANSI) that guarantee the product you receive can withstand impacts of a certain weight at a certain speed.
 We are based in Europe so we shall be looking at the European standards we require.

 For airsoft safety glasses in Europe, you would want MINIMUM EN166 F or B, depending on the strength of weapons being fired.